spinkube/documentation/content/en/docs/contribution-guidelines/_index.md

 For information about contributing to the Spin Operator project visit the [Spin Operator Contributing](../spin-operator/contributing/_index.md) page.

-## Contributing to the Spin k8s Plugin project
+## Contributing to the spin kube Plugin project

-For information about contributing to the Spin k8s Plugin project visit the [spin-plugin-k8s GitHub repository](https://github.com/spinkube/spin-plugin-k8s).
+For information about contributing to the spin kube Plugin project visit the [spin-plugin-kube GitHub repository](https://github.com/spinkube/spin-plugin-kube).